You probably started hearing this term float around in 2011 and since then, the cuffing culture has taken off. But what is cuffing season, exactly?

 Make yourself open and available to your spouse as if they were your serious boyfriend or girlfriend.

-If you do end up becoming attached to your ‘temporary partner’, don’t be afraid to bring it up.
-You don’t have to end your relationship just because of an imaginary cuffing season rule.
-If your relationship is working, feel free to keep it going – unless you’re a stickler for the rules!
+If you become attached to your ‘temporary partner,’ don’t be afraid to bring it up.
+You don’t have to end your relationship because of an imaginary cuffing season rule.
+If your relationship works, keep it going – unless you’re a stickler for the rules!

 4. Take it slow